SumiSastri/dev-blogs/docs/local-environment/part3-tooling-checklist.md

 During the development process you will need these basic tools.

-You will need to be familiar with your computer terminal, [read Part 2 for a more detailed view of how your terminal works](https://sumisastri.github.io/dev-blogs/local-environment-setup/part2-the-terminal/) and use the cheatsheet to check out the terminal commands and familiarise yourself navigating your computer with the terminal.
+You will need to be familiar with your computer terminal, [check the section on how your terminal works](https://sumisastri.github.io/dev-blogs/local-environment/part2-the-terminal/) and the [the CLI cheat sheet](https://sumisastri.github.io/dev-blogs/local-environment/part7-my-cli-cheat-sheet/)

 ## Ten pre-install checks for Mac users